9 luxurious fall escapes

 The 68 rooms feature wooden furniture, woven textiles and art inspired by the pristine natural setting.
 In the evenings, you can gather around fire pits, where there are s'mores for the kids -- and s'more martinis for the adults.

-On the grounds, you'll find an excellent on-site tennis program, equestrian center, 35,000 square foot spa, hot tub and heated outdoor pool, as well as daily activities like wildlife walks and trivia nights.
+On the grounds, you'll find an excellent on-site tennis program, equestrian center, 35,000-square-foot spa, hot tub and heated outdoor pool, as well as daily activities such as wildlife walks and trivia nights.
 Dogs are welcome here, too; you can even request an in-room "Rover Reiki Massage."

-The quaint town of Stowe hosts several events throughout the month of October, including Oktoberfest, the Foliage Arts Festival and Dine Stowe, during which you can sample specialty menus for $20.17.
+The quaint town of Stowe hosts several events throughout October, including Oktoberfest, the Foliage Arts Festival and Dine Stowe, during which you can sample specialty menus for $20.17.

-8. The Ranch at Rock Creek, Philipsburg, Montana
+8. The Ranch at Rock Creek: Philipsburg, Montana

-Big skies and big views beckon at this all-inclusive ranch 90 minutes from Missoula.
+Big skies and big views beckon at this all-inclusive ranch 90 minutes from Missoula in western Montana.
 From the food to the rooms, the entire experience is a thoughtful blend of Western adventure and lavish luxury.

-The accommodations, which include a lodge, barn, houses and glamping cabins, have the coziness of a log cabin, yet due to ample sunlight, still manage to be airy.
-The décor features hardwood floors, ornate rugs and just the right amount of leather, with small touches -- like a cow hide here, a throw pillow there -- that make it feel Western without being cheesy.
+The accommodations, which include a lodge, barn, houses and glamping cabins, have the coziness of a log cabin, yet because of ample sunlight, still manage to be airy.
+The decor features hardwood floors, ornate rugs and just the right amount of leather, with small touches -- such as a cow hide here, a throw pillow there -- that make it feel Western without being cheesy.

-In keeping with its roots, the 6,600-acre ranch offers an abundance of activities like horseback riding, fly fishing and shooting.
-Its annual Autumn Harvest Weekend takes place from October 12-15 and includes an intimate performance by LeAnn Rimes, farm-to-table meals, sampling of local ciders and a barn dance.
+In keeping with its roots, the 6,600-acre ranch offers an abundance of activities such as horseback riding, fly fishing and shooting.
+Its annual Autumn Harvest Weekend takes place from October 12 to 15 and includes an intimate performance by LeAnn Rimes, farm-to-table meals, sampling of local ciders and a barn dance.
 (Rates start at $2,000 per accommodation, per night, plus a 20% ranch fee.)

-9. The Lodge at Moosehead Lake, Greenville, Maine
+9. The Lodge at Moosehead Lake: Greenville, Maine

 The Lodge at Moosehead Lake

-If you're looking for a true getaway, try this idyllic B&B in the rugged state of Maine.
-Each of the nine rooms is decorated in a rugged style befitting its location, with four-poster beds, thick blankets and rustic touches like antlers and antique snowshoes.
+If you're looking for a true getaway, try this idyllic B&B in rugged Maine.
+Each of the nine rooms is decorated in a style befitting its location, with four-poster beds, thick blankets and rustic touches such as antlers and antique snowshoes.

 The experience won't be lacking in luxury, though, as all rooms come with a fireplace, jetted tub and breakfast in the lakeside dining room.

-Plentiful outdoor adventures include professionally-guided moose safaris -- from a canoe -- and private grouse and woodcock hunting trips accompanied by two English Cocker birding dogs.
+Plentiful outdoor adventures include professionally guided moose safaris -- from a canoe -- and private grouse and woodcock hunting trips accompanied by two English Cocker birding dogs.
 (Package rates include lodging and some meals and start at $1,255 for double occupancy.)

 Susan Shain is a freelance writer who covers travel, food and personal finance.
 She's written for Travel + Leisure, The Independent, The Washington Post and more.
 Her work can be found at http://susanshain.com.